GrinonBarrett/Taksidos/Core Rules/Creatures/Kangar.md

 **Unarmed Attacks**;

- • Slam: The kangar may use any part of its body to strike a foe within 1 yard.
+ • Slam: The kangar may use any part of its body to strike a foe within 1.5 yards.
 This is a melee club attack.

 -----